markturnbull20/Circadian-Visualisation-Matplotlib/README.md

 The datasets included here are examples created to demonstrate the plots.
 They do not contain real participant information or represent actual study results.

+## Project

+In this example dataset, participants remain awake under controlled laboratory conditions for 24-hours.
+Subjective sleepiness ratings are recorded every two hours, along with saliva samples to measure melatonin levels.
+The data are aligned relative to DLMO.

+This visualisation illustrates how sleepiness and alertness change across the sleep-wake cycle relative to a biological marker of circadian timing.
+The plot uses dual x and y axes to display time relative to DLMO alongside the corresponding clock time and sleepiness and melatonin levels.

+### Example Data